thesusian/thesusian.com/content/soc/index.md

 ### 2024-10-20

-Picked up Disco Elesym again.
+Picked up Disco Elysium again.
 How can anyone write such an interdependent game, AND record amazing voice lines for almost every interaction!!

 ----
 ### 2024-10-17